SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of DocGo Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 26, 2023 – (NASDAQ: DCGO)

 NEW YORK, Nov.
-02, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DocGo Inc..
+08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of DocGo Inc.

 Shareholders who purchased shares of DCGO during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.